scholarships-and-grants

 WHO IS ELIGIBLE?

-1. Be an Australian citizen or permanent resident;
+1. Be an Australian citizen or permanent resident; and

 2. Be employed by NSW Health; and

 3. Work in mental health (nursing, peer workers, allied health staff) or related health services, or people working with vulnerable populations.
-Priority will be given to NSW Health staff who are working in mental health contexts.

 To receive this scholarship, you cannot currently be a recipient of any other scholarship with HETI Higher Education or the Nursing and Midwifery Office.